Battle of Saipan: American invasion force

 Nimitz, the commander of the Pacific Fleet, assigned Admiral Raymond Spruance, commander of the Fifth Fleet, to oversee the operation.
 Vice Admiral Richmond K. Turner, Commander, Joint Amphibious Forces (Task Force 51) oversaw the overall organization of the amphibious landings of the Mariana Islands; he also oversaw the tactical command of the landing on Saipan as Commander, Northern Attack Force (TF 52).
 Once the amphibious landings were completed, Lieutenant General Holland M. Smith, Commanding General, Expeditionary Troops (Task Force 56), would oversee the ground forces for all of Forager; he would also oversee the ground combat on Saipan as Commander, Northern Troops and Landing Force.

 The Northern Troops and Landing Force was built around the V Amphibious Corps, which consisted of the 2nd Marine Division commanded by Major General Thomas E. Watson and 4th Marine Division commanded by Major General Harry Schmidt.
 The 27th Infantry Division commanded by Major General Ralph C. Smith was held as the Expeditionary Troops reserve for use anywhere in the Marianas.
 Over 60,000 troops were assigned to the assault.
-(Note: Crowl 1993 puts the total at 66,779; Shaw, Nalty & Turnbladh 1989) Approximately 22,000 were in each Marine division and 16,500 in the 27th Infantry Division.
+(Note: Crowl 1993 puts the total at 66,779; Shaw, Nalty & Turnbladh 1989) Approximately 22,000 were in each Marine division and 16,500 were in the 27th Infantry Division.

 The invasion fleet, consisting of over 500 ships and 300,000 men, (Note: Morison 1981 puts the number of ships at 535 and mentions that the four and a half divisions of ground combat troops numbered 127,571; Toll 2015 puts the number of ships at 600 and the number of men at 600,000, which may include naval personnel.) got underway days before the Allied forces in Europe invaded France in Operation Overlord on 6 June 1944.
 It was launched from Hawaii, briefly stopping at Eniwetok and Kwajalein before heading for Saipan.
-The Marine divisions left Pearl Harbor on 19–31 May and rendezvoused at Eniwetok on 7–8 June; the 27th Infantry Division left Pearl Harbor on 25 May and arrived at Kwajalein on 9 June.
-The fifteen aircraft carriers of the Fast Carrier Task Force (Task Force 58) commanded by Vice Admiral Marc A. Mitscher, which would provide support for the invasion, left Majuro for Saipan on 6 June.
+The Marine divisions left Pearl Harbor on 19–31 May and met at Eniwetok on 7–8 June; the 27th Infantry Division left Pearl Harbor on 25 May and arrived at Kwajalein on 9 June.
+The 15 aircraft carriers of the Fast Carrier Task Force (Task Force 58) commanded by Vice Admiral Marc A. Mitscher, which would provide support for the invasion, left Majuro for Saipan on 6 June.